 Biggest Print Size

-Now, what’s the largest print that you’re going to make with your best picture?
+Now, let’s look at the largest print that you’re going to make with your best picture.

-Most people would not enlarge their prints beyond 8″X12″ which translates into about 3.8 megapixel at 200 DPI (photolab quality) or 8.6 Megapixel at 300 DPI (offset print quality).
+Most people would not enlarge their prints beyond 8″X12″ which translates into about 3.8 megapixels at 200 DPI (photo lab quality) or 8.6 Megapixels at 300 DPI (offset print quality).

-My suggestion is that the people with the hands in the air buy a dSLR camera with upwards of 20 Megapixel sensors, to ensure a high enough resolution picture for their offset prints, and so that they’ll be able to zoom in to their images and still have enough pixels to print their coffee-table books.
+My suggestion is that the people with their hands in the air buy a DSLR camera with upwards of 24 Megapixel sensors, to ensure a high enough resolution picture for their offset prints, and so that they’ll be able to zoom in to their images and still have enough pixels to print their coffee-table books.

 Everyone else can stay at below 12 Megapixels and still be happy with amazing detail in their pictures, even when enlarged, or zoomed and cropped!

 Personally, I am entirely satisfied with photo printing at 200 dpi.
-They are sharp, clear and have excellent colour contrast.
+They are sharp, clear, and have excellent color contrast.

 Happy shooting Amigos!